 Art education courses taught Mac about the importance of establishing an inclusive learning environment.
 Yet, she could not help but wonder what ‘inclusivity’ and ‘equality in the classroom meant for students who have passports of a different color.
 In six years of higher education in the U.S., the topic of “life after school for international students” was hardly mentioned in any curriculum or classroom setting.
 This observation led Mac to conduct surveys on international art students.
 Her survey focused on the difficulties and stressors of F-1 students applying for visa sponsorships following a single year of Optional Practical Training (OPT).

-Lauren Iacoponi helped in the consolidation of My Linh Mac’s thesis research to present this information to the Sixty Inches from the Center audience.
+Lauren Iacoponi helped in the consolidation of My Linh Mac’s thesis research to present this information.
 Read My Linh Mac’s full thesis in the SAIC Digital Collections, here.

 - Provide information and narrative on the struggle of F-1 artists hoping to build a career in the U.S.